hudelin24/Actuation-compatible-tracking-for-in-vivo-navigation-of-miniature-robots/README.md

 After data calibration (interference filtering), the estimated signals emitted by the miniature wireless magnetic robots can be obtained.
 The MTT is designed to implement spatiotemporal attention on these signals for localization.

 ### MWMR_S
-Train the MTT for MWMR_S with default settings by
+Train the MTT for MWMR_S with default settings by:

 ```
 python MagTrackTransformer/tools/run_mtt.py \